eclipse/kapua/docs/developer-guide/en/sso.md

 In order to enable single sign-on you will need to select an SSO provider.
 You can do this using the configuration option `sso.provider`.
 Currently there are two default providers in Kapua.
-However additional providers an be added to Kapua by using the Java service loader framework.
+However additional providers can be added to Kapua by using the Java service loader framework.
 The current default providers are:

 * `generic` – A generic OpenID Connect provider